 When comparing West Texas-style red enchilada sauce to New Mexican, the most significant variance you’re likely to find is in the chile peppers people use.
 In New Mexico, the New Mexico red chile is almost always used (a red anaheim chile grown in the region, sometimes called a Chile del Norte).

-In other parts of Texas, you’ll find a Tex-Mex variety of enchilada sauce they call chile gravy.
-Chile gravy is a hybrid of Southern-style brown gravy and Mexican-style enchilada sauce.
+In other parts of Texas, you’ll find a Tex-Mex variety of enchilada sauce they call chili gravy.
+Chili gravy is a hybrid of Southern-style brown gravy and Mexican-style enchilada sauce.
 Like a brown gravy, it uses a flour roux.

 My West Texas-Style Sauce